Lu-xia/Multi-Scale-Inpainting-GAN/README.md

 * PyTorch 1.5
 * sklearn, matplotlib
 * kornia ( incompatible with PyTorch>=1.6.0 so far )
-The kornia package is used for its medianfilter function.
-You may find a substitution if you want to get rid of this dependency.

 ## Data Preparation
 Download the raw data from [MVTec AD](https://www.mvtec.com/company/research/datasets/mvtec-ad/) .
 Then put them under the data directory: